utah-cs3550-fa24/assignments/hw6.md

 [js-mpf]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat

-Once you have written `make_table_sortable`, add a `sortable` class to the template on the profile page.
+Once you have written `make_table_sortable`, add a `sortable` class to the table on the profile page.
 In `main.js`, find the table with this class and call `make_table_sortable` on it to make the main table sortable.